-- H5.6.1.1 The employment target for the Secondary Plan area at full build out is 4500 jobs. - H5.6.1.2 In order to achieve this target, compact development within the Employment area will be encouraged.
-It will also be important to ensure that critical linkages such as access to markets, service providers, and available labour pools are maintained. - H5.6.1.3 Any site-specific Official Plan or zoning by-law amendment to reduce the development density in the Secondary Plan area or to convert lands to non-employment uses including major retail uses is prohibited unless it is part of a Municipal Comprehensive Review that has been undertaken by the Region of Halton. - H5.6.1.4 It is the policy of this Plan to prohibit new residential uses and major retail uses and to limit other non-employment uses, in the Employment Area designation, except: - a) to recognize existing uses within the Prestige Industrial Area and Business Commercial Area as shown on Schedule H5 of this Plan; - b) for institutional uses as a result of a detailed study that sets limits on, and establishes criteria for, such uses based on the following principles: - i) the use is small scale, and collectively such uses within the Employment Area designation do not change the character of that designation; - ii) the location and design of the use addresses land use compatibility in a manner based upon Regional Guidelines and the policies in section H5.13; - iii) the use is located at the periphery of the Employment Area designation; and, iv) such uses do not collectively displace employment from the Employment Area designation to an extent that the supply of land within the Employment Area designation is insufficient to meet the employment target contained in Tables A1A and F10 of this Plan.
+- H5.6.1.1 The employment target for the Secondary Plan area at full build out is 2700 jobs in Lot 1 and 1800 jobs in Lot 2. - H5.6.1.2 In order to achieve this target, compact development within the Prestige Industrial and Business Commercial Areas will be encouraged.
+It will also be important to ensure that critical linkages such as access to markets, service providers, and available labour pools are maintained. - H5.6.1.3 Any site-specific Official Plan or zoning by-law amendment to convert lands to nonemployment uses including major retail uses is prohibited unless it is part of a Municipal Comprehensive Review that has been undertaken by the Region of Halton. - H5.6.1.4 It is the policy of this Plan to prohibit new residential uses and other nonemployment uses, including major retail uses in the Prestige Industrial Area and Business Commercial Area designations, except: - a) to recognize existing uses within the Prestige Industrial Area and Business Commercial Area as shown on Schedule H5 of this Plan; - b) for institutional uses as a result of a detailed study that sets limits on, and establishes criteria for, such uses based on the following principles: - i) the use is small scale, and collectively such uses within the Prestige Industrial Area and/or Business Commercial Area designations do not change the character of that designation;